Poent/esp-env-sensor/README.md

 - Use `pio device monitor` to inspect serial output.
 Successful uploads print `GOOD` lines with sensor values and HTTP status codes for Supabase requests.
 - Seeing repeated "BME280 not found" or "implausible reading" messages usually indicates wiring or sensor issues.
 Verify power, SDA/SCL connections, and that you are using a BME280 (not BMP280).
 - If Wi-Fi fails to connect, double-check your SSID/password in `include/secrets.h` and ensure the network allows the ESP32 MAC address.
-- Supabase errors (HTTP codes outside 200–299) often mean the anon key or table names are incorrect.
+- Supabase errors (HTTP codes outside 200–299) often mean the API key or table names are incorrect.
 Confirm your REST endpoint and permissions.

 ## Contributing